Sucre

 Clothes:

-- 3 long-sleeved shirts, if possible cotton made (to protect yourself
+- 3 long-sleeved shirts, if possible cotton made (to protect yourself from the sun

 - 2 pairs of long cotton pants